 Step 5: Action

-Winter 2019: Staff will develop a draft Economic Development Strategy and Action Plan for review by the Economic Development Committee and approval by Council.
+Winter 2019: Staff will develop an Economic Development Action Plan for review by the Economic Development Committee and approval by Council.